 Eufaula in McIntosh County, Oklahoma — The American South (West South Central)

 Location.
-35° 16.958′ N, 95° 35.484′ W. Marker is in Eufaula, Oklahoma, in McIntosh County.
-Marker is on Forest Avenue west of South 6th Street when traveling west.
+35° 17.234′ N, 95° 35.038′ W. Marker is in Eufaula, Oklahoma, in McIntosh County.
+Marker is on 1st Street south of Selmon Road (Oklahoma Highway 9).
+Memorial is on the county courthouse grounds.
 Touch for map.
-Located in the parking lot of the Choctaw Nation Health Clinic.
-Marker is at or near this postal address: 800 W Forrest Ave, Eufaula OK 74432, United States of America.
+Marker is at or near this postal address: 101 North 1st Street, Eufaula OK 74432, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 5, 2013, by Michael Manning of Woodlawn, Tennessee.
-This page has been viewed 384 times since then and 26 times this year.
-Photo 1. submitted on April 5, 2013, by Michael Manning of Woodlawn, Tennessee. • Bernard Fisher was the editor who published this page.
+It was originally submitted on April 23, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 396 times since then and 10 times this year.
+Photos: 1, 2, 3. submitted on April 23, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.